phpactor/phpactor/doc/vim-plugin.md

 configured.

 This plugin will allow us to use improved functionalities inside Vim.
-If you want to enjoy the full possibilities of both fzf and phpactor we strongly recommand you to install it!
+If you want to enjoy the full possibilities of both `fzf` and `Phpactor` we strongly recommand you to install it!

 [bat](https://github.com/sharkdp/bat)
 ---

 This is also a tool for the command-line and not a Vim plugin.
-It's ment to be used instead of the command `cat` and bring a lot to the table.
+It's meant to be used instead of the command `cat` and bring a lot to the table.
+It can be use as a powerful substitute for `cat` providing syntax highlighting and git integration, among other things.

-It's used by default, among other possible tools, by fzf to print the preview window.
+It's used by default, among other possible tools, by `fzf` to print the preview window.
 Allowing you to have a preview of your files with syntaxic coloration!